Shakespeare's Sister (song): Background

 The title refers to a section of Virginia Woolf's feminist essay A Room of One's Own in which she argues that if William Shakespeare had had a sister of equal genius, as a woman she would not have had the opportunity to make use of it.
 Sean O'Hagan says that the essay was "one of the many feminist texts Morrissey embraced as a sexually confused, politically-awakened adolescent".

 According to Simon Goddard, the lyrics also draw on Elizabeth Smart's novella By Grand Central Station I Sat Down and Wept and the Billy Fury song "Don't Jump".
-The song's narrative has been compared to The Glass Menagerie by Tennessee Williams, in which the character of Laura Wingfield is referred to as "Shakespeare's sister" by the character Jim O'Connor because the latter refers to Laura's brother Tom, an aspiring writer, as "Shakespeare."
+The song's narrative has been compared to The Glass Menagerie by Tennessee Williams, in which the character of Laura Wingfield is referred to as "Shakespeare's sister" by the character Jim O'Connor because the latter refers to Laura's brother Tom, an aspiring writer, as "Shakespeare".

+Release

+The song had some disagreements regarding its release.
+The boss of Rough Trade Geoff Travis had little faith in the song, and thought that it was too short.

+Released as a standalone single, "Shakespeare's Sister" was a relative disappointment commercially, reaching number 26 in the UK charts.
+Marr reflected, "It didn't surprise me that a song like 'Shakespeare's Sister' didn't get in the charts.
+It was a very arch record to release at that time.
+Quite audacious, a bit mad.
+That's why I loved it."
+Morrissey, meanwhile, attributed the underperformance to Rough Trade's insufficient promotion of the single, claiming the label "released 'Shakespeare's Sister' with a monstrous amount of defeatism".

 Track listing

 Artwork and matrix message

 The original single's sleeve cover featured Pat Phoenix, best known for her long-running role as Elsie Tanner in the British soap opera Coronation Street.
+Phoenix also featured in the 1962 film The L-Shaped Room, a portion of which was sampled for a later Smiths song, "The Queen Is Dead" from the album of the same name.